What you need to know about winter storms

 There's also hypothermia -- or abnormally low body temperature -- which can impact the brain, "making the victim unable to think clearly or move well," the CDC said.
 "This makes hypothermia especially dangerous, because a person may not know that it’s happening and won’t be able to do anything about it."

 Warning signs for adults are shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness.
-Warning signs for infants are bright red or cold skin and very low energy, the CDC said.
+For infants, the signs are bright red or cold skin and very low energy, the CDC said.

 Engle recommends to “dress in three or more layers.
 One big thick winter coat tends not to do the trick."

-"People really should keep their heads covered because that’s where majority of heat gets lost," Engle added.
+"People really should keep their heads covered because that’s where the majority of heat gets lost," Engle added.

 Wexler also said the young and the elderly should be especially careful because their ability to maintain core body temperature is harder.